arlac77/svelte-guard-history-router/README.md

 ### leave

 Leave the route to a new one.
-Calls quard leave on all our guards which are not in the new route
+Calls guard leave on all our guards which are not in the new route

 #### Parameters